Tara McDonald: Philanthropy

-On 11 June 2005 & 20 May 2006 McDonald joined the Band Du Lac (an all-star supergroup brought together to play occasional charity concerts in aid of HASTE (Heart And Stroke Trust Endeavour).
-With Gary Brooker of Procol Harum directing from the piano, a backing band that includes Andy Fairweather Low and Mike Rutherford on guitars, Paul Carrack on keyboards and Henry Spinetti on drums gives virtuoso support to a host of stars including Eric Clapton, Katie Melua, Tara McDonald, Roger Taylor (Queen drummer), Ringo Starr and The Drifters.
+On 11 June 2005 and 20 May 2006, McDonald joined the Band Du Lac (an all-star supergroup brought together to play occasional charity concerts in aid of HASTE (Heart And Stroke Trust Endeavour).
+With Gary Brooker of Procol Harum directing from the piano, a backing band that included Andy Fairweather Low and Mike Rutherford on guitars, Paul Carrack on keyboards and Henry Spinetti on drums, gave support to a host of musicians including Eric Clapton, Katie Melua, McDonald, Roger Taylor (Queen drummer), Ringo Starr and The Drifters.

-13 March 2008.
-McDonald was asked to performed at The Childline Rocks charity show was held at Indigo2 in London, UK raising money for the UK children's charity Childline.
-Hosted by radio legend Bob Harris, the bill included Roger Daltrey, Lulu (singer), Ian Paice, Glenn Hughes, Thunder (band), The Zombies, FISH, Marillion, Russ Ballard, Brian Bennett.
+On 13 March 2008, McDonald was asked to perform at The Childline Rocks charity show held at Indigo2 in London, raising money for the UK children's charity Childline.
+Hosted by Bob Harris, the bill included Roger Daltrey, Lulu (singer), Ian Paice, Glenn Hughes, Thunder (band), The Zombies, FISH, Marillion, Russ Ballard, and Brian Bennett.